lukedinkler/SecureMe-Windows/CONTRIBUTING.md

 # Contributing to SecureMe

-We would love for you to contribute to SecureMe and help make it even better than it is today!
-As a contributor, here are the guidelines we would like you to follow:
+We welcome people to contribute to SecureMe and are open to any ideas for improvement!
+As a contributor, here are the guidelines we would like you to follow

  - [Code of Conduct](#coc)
  - [Question or Problem?](#question)